CurtisBarogla/PHPLock/README.md

 - **isAccessible()** checks if the user setted is allowed to "read" the resource.
 Will obviously returns true if no lock has been applied,
 - **getToken()** returns the token applied to the resource if one is found.
 Returns null if not locked.

-Simple case when a resource has been not previously locked
+Simple case when a resource hasn't been previously locked

 ~~~php
 // no lock has been applied on the resource yet